tony-blake/MD-Simulation/README.md

 > saveamberparm x gfp.prmtop gfp.inpcrd  # creates topology and coordinate files
 ```

 At this point however LEaP began to complain about missing parameters for bond lengths, bond angles and dihedral angles.
-The different values for these parameters (they are different fior each atom) are used with the amber force field to determine the energies for the NSR-Nisin complex[9].
+The different values for these parameters (they are different for each atom) are used with the amber force field to determine the energies for the NSR-Nisin complex [9].
 These values are the values for parameters kb, r0, kθ, θ0, γ, Vn, Aij, Bij which are specified in the ```.frcmod``` and ```.dat``` files.
-So to overcome the ”missing parameter” issue values from the ```gaff2.dat``` file were used as the values for the missing parameter indicated by LEaP.
+So to overcome the ”missing parameter” issue, values from the ```gaff2.dat``` file were used as the values for the missing parameters indicated by LEaP.
 The underlying cause of the ”missing parameter” issue was LEaP’s inability to recognise the 3 peptide bonds and associated angles and dihedral angles of LYS-DBB, ALA-DBB, and VAL-DHA.
 Thus the ```extra.frcmod``` file was created to supply these missing values to LEaP.

 ```bash